Clinical Placement Process for Grad Students

 You will be guided throughout the entire clinical experience by your faculty mentor and your preceptor.
 Your preceptor will be asked to submit an evaluation mid-term and at the end of the semester, but your faculty mentor will be responsible for your overall evaluation.
 The primary role of the preceptor is to mentor and guide you towards role acquisition at the advanced practice level.

-Family Nurse Practitioner and Psychiatric Nurse Practitioner (MN and DNP) Students
+Family Nurse Practitioner and Psychiatric Nurse Practitioner Students

 Completing your demographic information and maintaining a current passport in E*Value is the first step of preparation for clinical experiences.
-It is very important that you familiarize yourself with the section in the NP student handbook pertaining to clinical experiences.
+It is very important that you familiarize yourself with the graduate student handbook (Section II pertains to clinical placements).
 This will help ensure that you have all the information you need to meet clinical placement requirements and that your clinical experiences are positive and successful ones.

 Most full-time DNP students (there are exceptions) begin clinical rotations in their second year.
 The timing of starting clinical courses is dependent on the program you are in and whether you attend full or part time.
 You will need to make site requests 3-6 months in advance of your clinical course.
 Securing clinical site placement is a collaborative process.
 Successful clinical placement occurs as the result of a partnership between you, your Clinical Placement Coordinator, faculty, and clinical sites.